Action Plan to Enhance Diversity, Inclusion, Equity, and Anti-Racism

 Roadmap steps outlined above:

-- Draft and share action plan created by Dean Ana Diez Roux and Scarlett Bellamy, Associate Dean of Diversity, Inclusion and Faculty Development
+- Draft and share action plan created by Dean Ana Diez Roux and Scarlett Bellamy, Associate Dean of Diversity and Inclusion

 - Collect input from Diversity and Inclusion Committee

 - Collect input from faculty, staff, and students via meetings, surveys, and postings